 Last week we released version 0.1.5-6 of the ChainLadder package on CRAN.
 The ChainLadder package provides statistical models, which are typically used for the estimation of outstanding claims reserves in general insurance.
 The package vignette gives an overview of the package functionality.

-Since the last CRAN release Dan Murphy added new features to the MackChainLadder function and we fixed a bug in BootChainLadder.
-Here are he details:
+Output of plot(MackChainLadder(GenIns)) Since the last CRAN release Dan Murphy added new features to the MackChainLadder function and we fixed a bug in BootChainLadder.

 A recent post on the PirateGrunt blog on claims reserving inspired me to look into the paper Regression models based on log-incremental payments by Stavros Christofides , published as part of the Claims Reserving Manual (Version 2) of the Institute of Actuaries.